PCMDI/amipbcs/README.md

-# amipbcs - PCMDI-AMIP dataset prepared for input4MIPs
+# amipbcs - AMIP dataset prepared for input4MIPs
 Code to generate boundary condition data for the AMIP experiment suite

 Generated data can be obtained from the [PCMDI ESGF data portal](https://pcmdi.llnl.gov/search/input4mips/)